Loneliness And What It Means For Your Relationship

 Tend to other relationships

 Sometimes, nurturing your relationships outside the one you have with your partner can be helpful for building social connections and alleviating loneliness.
-Consider setting aside extra time for friends, family, and those you know through your job or hobbies.
+Consider setting aside extra time for social connection with friends, family, and those you know through your job or hobbies.

 Consider counseling